 Why do sci-fi AIs crave humanity?

-1st of, this is not about the AI that's plagin the NET as we speak, telling people to put glue in their pizza because they scrapped that info from Reddit, nor to ask Goku to cook a chiken at 38ºC.
+1st of, this is not about the AI that's plagin the NET as we speak, telling people to put glue in their pizza because they scrapped that info from Reddit, nor to ask Goku to cook a chicken at 38ºC.
 THis is about fictional AIs, more trending towards the cyberpunk genre.
-I have a cyberpunk section and this question comes from a conversation I was having about the cyberpunk ttrpg setting however I consider it a generic enough theme to be added here instead of in the cyebrpunk ttrpg section as it applies to the genre on top of the ttrpgs.
+I have a cyberpunk section and this question comes from a conversation I was having about the cyberpunk ttrpg setting however I consider it a generic enough theme to be added here instead of in the cyberpunk ttrpg section as it applies to the genre on top of the ttrpgs.

 Well, that was today's ramblings.
 Not much more to add to them.